raulmarinperez/transportforlondon/README.md

 - **Python 3** (3.7.3+)

-This Python library has been successfully tested with [OSBDET S21R1](https://github.com/raulmarinperez/osbdet/tree/vs21r1) on a Debian 10 x64 host.
+This Python library has been successfully tested with [OSBDET F21R1](https://github.com/raulmarinperez/osbdet/tree/vs21r1) on a Debian 10 x64 host and Ubuntu 20 arm64.

 Remember to add the library to the **PYTHONPATH environment variable** if you want to use it from your code or if you want to run the tests Python scripts; you can do so by running the following line within the folder where the repo was cloned:

 ```
-$ export PYTHONPATH=$PYTHONPATH:`pwd`
+$ export PYTHONPATH=$PYTHONPATH:`pwd`/src
 ```
 If you want to persist this environment variable, **add it to your user's profile** and it'll be created everytime you log into your computer.